What is a personal pronoun in English?

 I saw David and gave him the invitation.

-3. Use them to talk about things
+3. Use to connect ideas

-How to use personal pronouns
+How to use personal pronouns?

 Pronoun Example Case